AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 Installation for development
 ============================
-The best practice is to create conda environment allocated for the development.
+The best practice is to create conda environment dedicated for the development.

   ::